TheMarex/ba-thesis/text/4_stabilizer.md

 \end{array}
 \end{equation}

-In dual support phase however that matter is more complicated.
+In dual support phase that matter is more complicated.
 Since both feet are in contact with the ground, the weight of the robot is distributed between them.
 If we take the forces $f_R$ and $f_L$ which act on the right ankle $p_R$ and left ankle $p_L$ respectively we know that $f_R + f_L = f_g$.
 Thus there exists $\alpha \in [0, 1]$ for which: